Causes of changes in the quantity and quality of factors of production

 Capital

-• Technological Advancements: New technologies lead to more efficient and productive capital goods.
+• Technological Advancements: New technologies can make capital goods more efficient and productive.

-• Maintenance and Upgrades: Regular maintenance and upgrades can extend the lifespan and improve the performance of capital goods.
+• Maintenance and Upgrades: Regular maintenance and upgrades can improve the quality and lifespan of capital goods.

 Entrepreneurship

-Factor of Production Cause of Change in Quantity Cause of Change in Quality
+Factor of Production Potential Change in Quantity Potential Change in Quality Causes of Change

-Understanding the factors of production and the forces that influence their quantity and quality is crucial for analyzing economic growth and development.
-Changes in these factors directly impact a country's ability to produce goods and services and improve the standard of living.
+Understanding the factors of production and the forces that influence their quantity and quality is crucial for analyzing economic activity and the challenges faced by economies.

-Suggested diagram: A simple diagram showing the four factors of production (Land, Labour, Capital, Entrepreneurship) connected to the production of goods and services.
-Arrows indicate potential changes in quantity and quality for each factor.
+Suggested diagram: A simple diagram showing the four factors of production (Land, Labour, Capital, Entrepreneurship) with arrows indicating potential changes in quantity and quality, and brief descriptions of the causes.